EiseWilliam/EiseWilliam/README.md

 **Here's a quick summary about me**:

-- 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2023.
+- 💡 I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2023.
 - 🌱 I’m currently learning Golang.
 - 😊 I’m open for open source projects, hackathons, internships, and entry-level opportunities.
 - 📫 You can contact me by emailing Williamseisenherz@gmail.com.